 There are many reasons to think of adding a protection dog to your household.
 In contemplating the benefits of personal protection dogs you might also consider the long-term health of those dogs.
-You make all the health care decisions for your dog, everything from decisions about their diet to medical procedures, like sterilization, our topic today.
+You make all the health care decisions for your dog, everything from decisions about their diet to medical procedures, like sterilization, spay and neuter, our topic today.

 Most of us are familiar with the concept of spaying and neutering.
 It is approved and encouraged by humane societies and animal shelters.
 However few of us have had factual conversations about the medical risks of these complex desexing procedures.
 What do you actually know about getting your family protection dog spayed or neutered?

 All medical procedures have risks as well as benefits.
 Surgical sterilization — called spaying (females) or neutering (males) — removes hormone-producing organs which we now know can have detrimental effects on the animal’s overall health.
 Reproductive hormones are important in growth and development.
 Research shows that removing the ovaries or testicles at a “pediatric” age increases the potential for health issues later in life.

 The following information is an overview of some of the research being done on canine health issues as they relate to sterilization, to help you make an informed decision about key health issues for your protection dog.